yanndr/temperature/README.md

 [![GoDoc](https://godoc.org/github.com/yanndr/temperature?status.svg)](https://godoc.org/github.com/yanndr/temperature)

 This is Go library for temperature conversion.
-It allow you to convert Kelvin, Celsius, Fahrenheit, Rankine, Reaumur and Delisle unit so far.
+So far, it allows you to convert Kelvin, Celsius, Fahrenheit, Rankine, Reaumur and Delisle unit.
-You can use your own unit as long at the unit is implementing the interfaces ToKelvin and FromKelvin and Valuer.
+You can also use your own unit as long at the unit is implementing the interfaces ToKelvin and FromKelvin.

 ## Installing